 Plastic is the commonly used material with the multiple benefits.
-The use of the pesticides is rife due to its durability, lightweight, and relative inert nature.
+The use of the pesticides is rife due to its durability, lightweight, and relatively inert nature.
 Plastic is cheap compared to various metal.
 Unlike other metal available plastic can be changed into varied forms by using the scant amount of energy.
 Due to varied benefit from the plastic, its use has been accelerating.
 Plastic contains the polymers made up of the element of carbon, hydrogen nitrogen, sulfur, and oxygen.

-Due to high durable nature plastic remains in the atmosphere fo the longer period of time.
+Due to high durable nature plastic remains in the atmosphere for the longer period of time.
 These are the prime cause of pollution and due to the massive use of plastic Small Island of plastic are forming in the ocean.
 The problem is getting worst when the marine fauna consume plastic material as they mimic the food source.

 The first synthetic plastic was manufactured in by Leo Baekeland in 1907 at the New York (3).
-Since the discovery the use of the plastic is in the massive scale virtually eliminating all the material like wood, various metal etc. previously used.
+Since the discovery the use of the plastic is on the massive scale virtually eliminating all the material like wood, various metal etc. previously used.

 Plastic is classified into different types based on the chemical structure.
 They are classified into two types one is the thermoplastics and thermosetting.
 The thermoplastics are those, which the chemical structure did not alter while heating.
 They can be changed to varied shape multiple times whereas the thermosetting are the whereas which can only be melted once.

 Formation of Plastic